antrea-io/antrea/docs/architecture.md

 NetworkPolicy implementation.

-As described earlier, Antrea Controller leverages the Kubernetes apiserver library to build the API and communication channels to Agents.
-The apiserver implementation is customized and optimized for publishing the computed NetworkPolicies to Agents.
-Antrea Controller keeps all the state in in-memory caches and does not require a datastore to persist the data.
-It supports sending incremental updates to the computed NetworkPolicy objects to Agents, and sending the NetworkPolicy objects to only those Nodes that need to apply the NetworkPolicies locally.
-Messages between Controller and Agent are serialized using the Protobuf format for reduced size and higher efficiency.
+As described earlier, Antrea Controller leverages the Kubernetes apiserver library to build the API and communication channel to Agents.